-If you went to a school like NETTTS, then you have had the classroom, range and on-the-road training to help prepare you to successfully complete the CDL Road Test and become a licensed driver.
+If you went to a school like NETTTS, then you should have had the classroom, range and on-the-road training to help prepare you to successfully complete the CDL Road Test and become a licensed driver.

-“Remember, you’re only doing what you know how to do,” said Mike Demars, director of safety and training at New England Tractor Trailer Training School in Somers, Conn.
+“Remember, you’re only doing what you know how to do,” said Mike Demars, Director of Safety and Training at New England Tractor Trailer Training School in Somers, Conn.

-Jim Roddy, director of safety and training at NETTTS in North Andover, Mass., adds, “Slow down.
+“Slow down.
 Take your time and remember that most everyone there wants to see you succeed.”